floresfdev/RepData_PeerAssessment1/PA1_template.md

 ### Compute the average by interval

 Group the data by time and interval and compute the mean of steps.
 As the two columns have the same info with and without format, the `group_by()` result is not affected by the presence of them at the same time.
-For this computation, NAs were removed.
+For this computation, `NA`s were removed.

 Column `date` is  not relevant for this summary, so we use the special `summarise_each_()` function to exclude it.